maurolepore/defensive-workflow/README.md

 ## Overview

-One-hour demo/discussoin about popular open-source tools for efficient scientific workflows.

-I'll show how popular, open-source tools can help you create a safe work environment that, by protecting you from common error, will smoothen your workflow and easier lead to success.
+With this materials I plan to show/discuss popular, open-source tools that can protect you from common errors and lead to a smoother and more effective scientific workflow.

 ## Idea